This course is now closed to 2015/16 entry

 Places subject to a satisfactory Occupational Heath Check, Disclosure and Barring Service report and registration with the Independent Safeguarding Authority.

-Applicants should be aware that qualifications, personal statement, interview, references and, where appropriate, a written paper all form part of the selection criteria for this course.
+Applicants should be aware that qualifications, personal statement, interview, references and, pre interview numeracy and literature testing all form part of the selection criteria for this course.

 The University reserves the right to increase fees broadly in line with increases in inflation, or to reflect changes in government funding policies or changes agreed by Parliament.